 Editor's note: The numerous benefits of enterprise social software have yet to rise above the stigma commonly associated with social networking sites.
 Where's the business or productivity value in being social?
 Aren't social software tools just another means to distract from the task at hand?
 To get business leaders and employees on board with enterprise social software, don't mention the social aspect.

 Social networking, social media, social business -- these are all terms we've been hearing lately as vendors bring what were consumer-oriented tools to businesses.
 "Social" is the word du jour, and enterprise vendors are adding the term to their products and services in order to be more hip and current.
-What was once under the category of Web 2.0 or
+What was once under the category of Web 2.0 or Enterprise 2.0 is now being called social-this or social-that.

 When talking about enterprise social software, we're referring to both its internal and external uses.
 Internal enterprise social software refers mainly to communities, collaboration and being able to find the right resources and expertise within an organization.
 External social business refers to a wider range of things, such as customer service or social CRM, social marketing and much more.
 Social software tools include blogs, forums, wikis, podcasts, microblogs, content communities such as YouTube, and of course, social networking.